 Another issue with slide playing gear is your right hand.
 IMO one of the most important issues that will determine how you sound, and over the years influence your style and riffs is what you choose to strum those strings with.

 First off, like with anything else, there's no right or wrong.
 Just different styles for different people.
 But I find that it helps reading about the paths that others chose, the hassles they had to deal with while on 'em and the rewards they gained in the end.
+So, as far as slide and bottleneck playing goes I find that each technique poses specific advantages. |

 Oct 27, 2010